eddiesigner/sketch-map-generator/README.md

 #### Manual

-1) [Download the latest release of the plugin](https://github.com/eddiesigner/sketch-map-generator/releases/latest/download/sketch-map-generator.sketchplugin.zip) and unzip the file
+1) [Download the latest release of the plugin](https://github.com/eddiesigner/sketch-map-generator/releases/latest/download/Map Generator.sketchplugin.zip) and unzip the file

-2) Double click on `sketch-map-generator.sketchplugin` and you're ready to go
+2) Double click on `Map Generator.sketchplugin` and you're ready to go

 #### Install with Sketch Runner